HR can help by giving the business a view on its most important asset - its people.

 Being on top of the reasons behind the numbers will help you make the right decisions when planning and organising your staff.

-In a situation like the current global COVID-19 pandemic, real-time data of your people and their availability is a must.
-Absences, holidays and remote working schedules are important to track in order to be on top of what is happening.
+Absences, holidays, and remote working schedules are also important to track in order to see what's happening.
 On top of better talent planning and resourcing, a solid HR master data set will also help to interpret trends and enable better forecasting.

-In today’s extremely fluid situation, it is even more important than ever before for HR to build new digital processes to connect with employees.
+It is even more important than ever before for HR to build new digital processes to connect with employees.
 A rapid shift to digital channels is essential to maintain an accurate overview.
-Supporting business operations and business continuity is one obvious benefit of digital HR tools and accurate HR master data, but they will also help you support your people through uncertain times.
+Supporting business operations and business continuity is one obvious benefit of digital HR tools and accurate HR master data, but they will also help you support your people as their roles, jobs, and industries evolve.

 From a practical perspective, informed HR decisions and recommendations can only be made if you have a complete picture of your employees and clear strategic goals.

-Master data should give you insights into the whole palette.
+Master data should give you insights into all relevant HR functions and processes.
 An HR master data set based on the right KPIs includes data points that give a better collective understanding of areas that concern the staff as a whole, but also of areas like personal development and individual motivation.
 If you are strong on competence mapping but weak on individual goal setting, you could be at risk of demotivating people by guiding them onto a development path that supports company strategy but does not positively engage them on a personal level.

 Properly-structured HR master data can also act as a window onto a company’s culture, even on a global scale.
 It can be hard to know if business units and different locations have adopted company-wide culture points, or if HR initiatives are having the right impact.
 A standardised, automated process for collecting data can give a granular view of teams and locations, as well as a country and company-wide understanding of how much progress is really being made.